 There were a few areas of mini rapids, though, including right at the start, so don’t worry – you will definitely still have a great adventure as it’s not super slow.
 The river moved us along at a good speed & at times, we would need to get out of our floats in the shallow water to wait for the others if some of us got ahead of the others.
 You can check out more photos & video of our river float on our Instagram highlights for the North Cascades.

 We had brought life jackets but because it was so shallow in most parts & our girls are strong swimmers, they did not wear them on this float & all the kids basically stuck together with their floats (my husband has been certified as a lifeguard too).
 But I would definitely bring them with you just in case – it’s always better to be safe!
 The regular floats had mesh bottoms & the larger floats did not have a bottom, just an inner tube – so keep that in mind.

 This river float was not as long as some floats so it’s on the shorter side, but it was perfect for us as beginners and trying out this new adventure.
 There were definitely times it was too shallow – so you really had to make sure to keep your legs (& bum) up so you don’t hit a rock under water – let me just tell you that I learned that lesson quickly! ;) But it definitely made all of us very excited to try this again & go on a longer river float trip very soon!

-And it was very affordable – the price is $56 for a family of 4 on Groupon (regularly $120) – or $14 for an individual rate (reg $30)!
-Plus, Groupon often has special promo codes to reduce the price even more.
-An amazing price for an hour + of river floating + a bonus round of mini golf too!
+And it was very affordable – the price is $65 for a family of 4 on Groupon (regularly $100) – or $19 for an individual rate (reg $25)!
+Plus, Groupon often has special promo codes to reduce the price even more (there is one available now!).
+An amazing price for an hour + of river floating!
 (You can only use 2 Groupons at a time so make sure you purchase for the correct amount of people – if you are a family of 4, don’t purchase them individually as it’s the same price).

 Things to Bring/ Wear: